PrinsFrank/standards/README.md

 **A collection of standards as PHP Enums**

+Daily updated from their sources, whether it is ISO or IANA directly, or a maintaining party like the six group or the US library of congress.

 ## Setup

 > Make sure you are running PHP 8.1 or higher to use this package